Theodore "Ted" Nieman Kincannon

-Theodore Nieman Kincannon (August 16, 1896 – January 29, 1936) was a pioneer of aviation, early airline pilot, and one of only ten recipients of the Airmail Flyers' Medal of Honor.
+Theodore Nieman Kincannon (August 16, 1896 – January 29, 1936) was an American pioneer of aviation, early airline pilot, and one of only ten recipients of the Airmail Flyers' Medal of Honor.

 Early life

 Kincannon was born on August 16, 1896, in Boonsville, Texas, the only child of William Anderson Kincannon and Mary Bettie Barksdale.

 College

 Kincannon attended Polytechnic College in Fort Worth, now Texas Wesleyan University, in 1913 – 1914.
 When the campus was re-designated as a woman's college Kincannon transferred to Southern Methodist University for studies 1915 – 1916.
 While attending SMU, Kincannon played baseball and managed the basketball team.

 The Army and learning to fly

 Kincannon joined the Army and learned to fly in 1918.
 After his time in the Army he spent some time in Kentucky working for an Air Service company.
 In 1932 Kincannon went to work for American Airlines in the Dallas, Fort Worth area flying routes to St. Louis, El Paso, Amarillo, and Atlanta.
 He spent a short time in New Orleans as station manager.
 By September 1934 Kincannon was flying a new route from Dallas-Fort Worth to Chicago.